Skip to contents

 Arguments

-Character string.
-FRAM database that contains the results from running baseline FRAM runs (e.g., our "production" version).
+connection to FRAM database that contains the results from running baseline FRAM runs (e.g., our "original" version).

-Character string.
-FRAM database that contains the results from running modified FRAM runs (e.g., running a forked version of FRAM or using modified input values)
+connection to FRAM database that contains the results from running modified FRAM runs (e.g., running a new version of FRAM or using modified input values)

 runid_use